 What Can a VPN Do for You Security-Wise?

 The truth is that using a VPN service enhances your system security to a certain level.
-Although it can protect you from ransomware attacks fully, the overall security level of your system is boosted.
+Although it cannot protect you from ransomware attacks fully, the overall security level of your system is boosted.
 When you use a VPN, your IP address is masked, which means that you enjoy the privilege of accessing the web with anonymity, making it harder for these ransomware creators to target your computer.

 Remember the factor that hackers are always looking for vulnerable people to attack.
 Furthermore, when you send, share, or access data online, the data is usually encrypted and remains largely out of reach for these hackers.
 A reliable virtual private network will also blacklist all the dubious and suspicious URLs keeping you safe.